England's Nat Sciver-Brunt sold for £320,000 in first Women's Premier League auction

 Australia all-rounder Ash Gardner was sold for £320,000 to the Giants, while the highest price so far has been commanded by India's Smriti Mandhana, who was bought by the Royal Challengers Bangalore for £340,000.

+Ecclestone will be joined at the Warriorz by fast bowler and England team-mate Lauren Bell after a late bid was put for the 22-year-old of 30 lakh, with Heather Knight heading to Royal Challengers Bangalore after an opening bid of 40 lakh.

+England all-rounder Alice Capsey heads to the Delhi Capitals after being sold for 75 lakh, while 20-year-old bowler Issy Wong heads to the Indians alongside Nat Sciver-Brunt for 30 lakh.

-Although Sciver-Brunt, Ecclestone and Dunkley have been picked up, there were no bids for England's Tammy Beaumont, Sarah Glenn, Heather Knight, Danni Wyatt, and Freya Davies.
+Although some England players have been picked up, there were no bids for Tammy Beaumont, Sarah Glenn, Danni Wyatt, Katherine Sciver-Brunt and Freya Davies.

 The five franchises are picking their squads from 409 cricketers, including 27 from England.